jonlpersson/ed-latimore/site/_posts/2021-08-26-8-unexpected-reasons-why-math-is-so-hard.md

 The following lists why students typically think math is hard and [what best resolves those difficulties](/how-to-get-better-at-math/).
 If you’ve ever wondered why math is so confusing or complicated, you’ll find your answer here, and some suggestions make it easier and more enjoyable.

-## You think it’s supposed to be hard
+## **You think it’s supposed to be hard**

-Because everyone who’s taken a math class before you has struggled, you think this will be your fate as well.
+Because everyone who’s taken a math class before you has struggled, you think this will also be your fate.

-This can be especially crippling for students with low self-esteem and self-confidence.
+Letting the failures of others influence you can be crippling—especially for students with low self-esteem and self-confidence.

-This complaint doesn't mean much when it comes from someone you think is less than intelligent than you.
+This complaint means little when it comes from someone you think is less intelligent than you.
 But when you hear it from strong students, it is far more intimidating.&nbsp;

 If you find yourself believing that math is supposed to be difficult only because it's been portrayed that way, remind yourself of this:

 Most people have no idea how to learn.
-Especially something like math, where you can't simply memorize and regurgitate you way to proficiency.
-It's not so much that math is difficult.
-It's just that the path to success in math is different from the most any other subject.&nbsp;
+Especially something like math, where you can't simply memorize and regurgitate your way to proficiency.
+It's not so much that math is complicated.
+The path to success in math is different from most any other subject.

 ## Math is terribly taught